 Step 4.
 The firm launders the sales.
 It hires people all over the country to buy books through various retailers one at a time, using different credit cards, shipping addresses, and billing addresses.

 This allows the sales to go through and show up as individual sales, instead of bulk purchases.
 These sales then get reported to Nielson BookScan.

 Step 5.
 Pop the champagne corks.
 You’re now a bestseller.

-If you think I’m making this stuff up, I have two sources that back this up:
+If you think I’m making this stuff up, I have three sources that back this up: